Finding out you have HIV can be tough. But with care and support, people with HIV can live long, healthy, fulfilling lives.

 Try to stay calm and remember that you’re not the only one dealing with this.
 Millions of people have HIV, and plenty of them are in relationships.
 Try to go into the conversation with a calm, positive attitude.
 Having HIV is a health issue, and it doesn’t mean anything about you as a person.

 Know your HIV and AIDS facts.
 There are a lot of myths about HIV out there, so read up on the facts and be ready to answer your partner’s questions.
+Check out HIV.gov.
 Let your partner know there are medications that can help you live for a long time and avoid passing HIV to them.
-Safer sex can also help protect your partner.
+Safer sex — like condoms and PrEP — can also help protect your partner.

 Think about timing.
 Pick a time when you won’t be distracted or interrupted, and a place that’s private and relaxed.
 If you’re nervous, you can talk it through with a friend who knows your status or a counselor first, or practice by talking to yourself.
 It may sound strange, but practicing saying the words out loud can help you figure out what you want to say and feel more confident when you talk to your partner.